Stefano Tacconi: International career

-Despite his performances and success with Juventus, Tacconi was not able to find much space in the Italian national side under Azeglio Vicini, due to the presence of several other excellent keepers, such as Giovanni Galli initially, and Walter Zenga – his perceived career rival – in particular, as well as the emerging keeper Gianluca Pagliuca, subsequently.
-As a result, Tacconi was frequently Zenga's reserve for the Italian national team.
+Despite his performances and success with Juventus, Tacconi was not able to find much space in the Italy national side under Azeglio Vicini, due to the presence of several other excellent keepers, such as Giovanni Galli initially, and Walter Zenga – his perceived career rival – in particular, as well as the emerging keeper Gianluca Pagliuca, subsequently.
+As a result, Tacconi was frequently Zenga's reserve for the Italy national team.

 Tacconi made his senior international debut in a 3–1 win over Argentina on 10 June 1987, in Zürich.
 In the late 1980s, he was chosen by manager and former goalkeeper Dino Zoff as the starting goalkeeper for the Under-23 Italian Olympic side which reached the semi-finals in the 1988 Olympics in Seoul, eventually finishing in fourth place.
 Tacconi was Zenga's deputy during Euro 1988, where Italy managed a semi-final finish, and at the 1990 World Cup on home soil, where Italy finished in third place following a semi-final loss on penalties to defending champions Argentina.
+In 2014, Tacconi criticised Vicini for his decision not to bring him on for the shoot-out in the 1990 World Cup semi-final, following the Netherlands' penalty shoot-out victory over Costa Rica in the 2014 World Cup quarter-finals, in which manager Louis van Gaal brought on goalkeeper Tim Krul for the shoot-out; the historic substitution proved to be decisive, with the shot-stopper saving two out of five spot kicks.
+Tacconi believed that he was better at saving penalties than Zenga, and that Vicini should have made a similar substitution at the time.

 In total, Tacconi made seven appearances for Italy between 1987 and 1991, all in friendly matches, conceding two goals.
 He played his final match for Italy on 13 February 1991, keeping a clean sheet in a 0–0 friendly home draw with Belgium, in Terni.